-The first half of 2022 has been as eventful as they come.
+The 2022 has been as eventful as they come.
 On one end, geopolitics and global macro conditions have left economists at their wits’ end and obliterated most markets, while on the other, developments in the crypto and blockchain space continue at an unprecedented and truly unrelenting pace.

 While many have seen large portions of their investments marked down by double-digits multiple times in the last few months, we must keep in mind that this is part of economic cycles and the BUIDLing continuing in the background is at a pace that is largely unmatched across history.

 Economic conditions have worsened

 According Binance Research Report 2022, economic conditions have worsened since the start of the year.
 Issues such as persistent inflation, high commodity prices, and tightening monetary policies have contributed to a more challenging investing landscape.